alexcoplan/sama5d21-bug/README.md

 ```

 Insert the SD card to the devboard's SD card slot.
 Attach an ethernet cable to
-the devboard in order to attach it to the local network.
-Connect a USB cable to
+the devboard and connect the other end to the local network.
+Connect a USB cable
-the micro-USB port labelled J14 on the board.
-Wait for Linux to boot.
-On the
+from the host machine to the micro-USB port labelled J14 on the board.
+Wait for
-host, start a serial session in order to run commands on the devboard.
-On the
+Linux to boot on the board.
+On the host, start a serial session in order to run
-devboard, via this serial session, run the following commands:
+commands on the devboard.
+On the devboard, via this serial session, run the
+following commands:

 ```
 ## check that we're running the expected kernel version